ESG Reporting – How EV Charging Can Accelerate Your ESG Scores

 An ESG report is a report published by a company or organization about its ESG impacts.
 Audit and consulting firm, Deloitte, finds that ESG-mandated assets are on track to make up half of all professionally managed global assets by 2024.
 According to the US SIF (Forum for Sustainable and Responsible Investments) 2020 Trends Report, sustainable investing in the United States grew from $12 trillion at the start of 2018 to $17 trillion at the start of 2020, a 42 percent increase.
 That represents 33 percent of total US assets under professional management.
 US SIF’s report also finds a steady increase of ESG investing, since they started tracking it in 1995.

 In Europe, the European Council requires all companies to publish an ESG report through their Corporate Sustainability Reporting Directive (CSRD).
-Here in the United States, there is currently no disclosure requirements or a common disclosure framework.
+Here in the United States, there are currently no disclosure requirements or a common disclosure framework.
 As it stands now, how ESG is defined and measured in the U.S. is not universal with major differences between reporting.
 It opens the opportunity for a company to overstate what its actual ESG accomplishments are.
 For this reason, the U.S. Securities and Exchange Commission (SEC) has proposed rules and form amendments that are aimed at providing consistent standards for ESG disclosures.

 ESG frameworks vs. ESG standards